-The Department of Health and Human Services’ Office for Civil Rights (OCR) was granted the ability to issue financial penalties (and/or action plans) to CEs that fail to comply with HIPAA Rules, according to the Enforcement Final Rule of 2006.
+In 2006, the HIPAA Enforcement Final Rule gave the Department of Health and Human Services’ Office for Civil Rights (OCR) the authority to impose financial penalties on HIPAA Covered Entities (CEs) that fail to comply with HIPAA Rules.

 Categories of HIPAA Violation

-The tiered structure for penalties can be described as follows:
+The tiered structure for HIPAA violation penalties is as follows:

-In the case of unknown violations, where the CE could not have been expected to avoid a data breach, it may seem unreasonable for a CE to be issued with a fine.
-The OCR appreciates this, and has the discretion to waive a financial penalty.
-However, if there was a wilful violation of privacy, Security and Breach Notification Rules, the fine shall not be waived.
+In the case of violations where the CE or BA could not have realistically avoided having taken a reasonable amount of care, it may seem harsh for the CE or BA to be issued a fine.
+OCR acknowledges this and has the discretion to waive financial penalties.
+However, if there has been a willful violation of the Privacy, Security, or Breach Notification Rules, financial penalties will not be waived.

 HIPAA Violation Penalty Structure

-Each category of violation carries a separate HIPAA penalty.
-It is up to the discretion of the OCR to determine a financial penalty within the appropriate range for each individual case.
-The OCR considers a wide range of factors when determining the appropriate penalty.
-This includes the length of time over which violation occurred, the number of people who were victims of the violation, and the nature of the data exposed.
-An organization´s willingness to assist with an OCR investigation is also taken into account.
+Each category of HIPAA violation has a different penalty structure.
+It is down to the discretion of OCR to determine a financial penalty within the appropriate range for each individual case.
+OCR considers a wide range of factors when determining an appropriate penalty.
+This includes the length of time over which the violation occurred, the number of people affected by the violation, the nature of the data breached, the organization’s cooperation with OCR during the investigation, and whether there is a pattern of noncompliance.

-The guilty party’s prior history in regards to HIPAA compliance is also accounted for.
-So is the organization’s financial condition and the level of harm caused by the violation.
-These factors could decrease or increase the financial penalty issued.
+The guilty party’s prior history in regard to HIPAA compliance is also considered, as is the organization’s financial position and the level of harm caused by the violation.
+These factors could decrease or increase the financial penalty.

-A data breach or security incident that results from any violation could see separate fines issued for different aspects of the breach under multiple security and privacy standards.
-A fine of $50,000 could, in theory, be issued for any violation of HIPAA rules, regardless of how minor the incident was or how insignificant the data involved is.
+A data breach or security incident that occurs due to any violation of the HIPAA Rules could result in separate fines being applied for each category of violation of the security and privacy standards.
+A penalty of $50,000 could be applied for any breach of the HIPAA Rules, regardless of the specific factors in involved in the case.

-In February 2009, the HITECH Act (Section 13410(e) (1)) was introduced.
-This allowed the state Attorney Generals to have the authority to hold HIPAA-covered entities accountable for the exposure of the PHI of state residents.
-The Attorney Generals also have the power to file civil actions with the federal district courts under this act.
-Statutory damages can be issued up to a maximum level of $25,000 per violation category, per calendar year.
+In February 2009, the HITECH Act was introduced.
+Section 13410(e) (1)) allowed state Attorneys General to hold HIPAA-covered entities accountable for the exposure of the PHI of state residents.
+The Attorneys General also have the power to file civil actions with the federal district courts under this act.
+Statutory damages up to a maximum level of $25,000 per violation category, per calendar year are possible.
 The minimum fine applicable is $100 per violation.

-Attorney Generals in multiple states may be able to fine a single CE if that CE is suffering a data breach affecting residents in multiple states.
-At present only a few U.S states – Connecticut, Massachusetts, Indiana, Vermont and Minnesota – have so far taken action against HIPAA offenders.
-However, AGs offices are able to retain a percentage of the fines issued.
-This is likely to act as an incentive for other state AGs follow suit and become involved in HIPAA offenders.
+Attorneys General in multiple states could potentially fine a single CE if that CE suffers a data breach affecting residents in multiple states.
+At present only a few U.S states – Connecticut, Massachusetts, Indiana, Vermont, and Minnesota – have so far taken action against HIPAA offenders.
+AG offices are able to retain a percentage of the fines issued which may be an incentive for other state AGs to follow suit and become involved in HIPAA cases.